A1 Sewer Logo

 Why does A1 Sewer Service use rigid PVC instead of corrugated plastic pipe?

 Standard corrugated black plastic pipe is cheap, highly flexible, and has interior ridges that catch mud, silt, and debris, causing rapid clogging.
 It is also easily crushed by heavy clay soils and tree roots.
-We utilize only heavy-duty, smooth-wall rigid PVC or triple-wall perforated pipe.
-Smooth-wall PVC naturally sweeps away silt, can be mechanically snaked or hydro-jetted, and resists crushing from soil pressure, guaranteeing a lifetime system.
+We utilize heavy-duty, smooth-wall rigid PVC.
+Smooth-wall PVC naturally sweeps away debris, can be safely snaked or hydro-jetted later, and resists crushing from soil pressure, giving you a drainage system that lasts for decades.

 Where does the collected water discharge?

-We ensure all drainage water is discharged legally and in full compliance with Fort Wayne municipal regulations.
-Depending on your yard's slope and local codes, we typically pipe the water to a municipal storm sewer line, a neighborhood drainage ditch, a retention pond, or connect it to an underground pop-up emitter located at a safe distance and lower elevation from your home's basement.
+We ensure all drainage water is discharged safely and legally.
+Depending on your yard's slope and local municipal codes, we typically pipe the collected water to a storm sewer line, a neighborhood drainage ditch, a retention pond, or connect it to an underground pop-up emitter located at a safe distance and lower elevation from your home's foundation.

 Local Dispatch Center